Pride in Surrey Returns to Stoke Park This August for Third Year Running

 When it comes to the LGBTQ+ community, there are some astonishing facts in terms of timelines.
 It was as recently as 1988 that Margaret Thatcher’s government introduced Section 28, for example, which banned the idea of homosexuality being ‘promoted’ in school.
 Same sex couples weren’t granted equal rights of adoption until 2002, whilst Section 28 wasn’t repealed until a year later and gay marriage didn’t become legal until 2004.
 Even in the modern day, transgender people are made the scapegoat by political parties and vilified by famous authors.

 In other words, there remains a strong need to have things such as a Pride parade in numerous different parts of the country, with Surrey being no exception.
-It has been confirmed that Surrey Pride will be returning to Guildford after the town held the event so successfully last year.
-That was the fifth time that Surrey as a whole had held a Pride parade and the first time that it had been hosted by Guildford.
-Now people will once again be turning up to the town in their thousands in order to celebrate the LGBTQ+ community.
+It has been confirmed that Surrey Pride will be returning to Guildford after the town held the event so successfully in previous years.

 Guildford Pride balloons